grumpfou/RFigure/README.md

     - Ctrl+↓ will move line(s) down
     - Ctrl+Shift+D will duplicate the line(s)
     - Ctrl+Shift+K will delete the line(s)
-- SF_INSTRUCTIONS command: (depreciated, use the magic function `%%rfig` instead) when the instructions in input contained at some point the line
+- SF_INSTRUCTIONS command: (deprecated, use the magic function `%%rfig` instead) when the instructions in input contained at some point the line
 > \#!
 SF_INSTRUCTIONS